Breeding, Diseases, Facility Management, Shelter and Rescue Resources

 Feline Coronavirus is endemic in multi-cat households, shelters and catteries; meaning it is usually present!
 Corona replicates in the GI and causes at most a mild diarrhea with the virus passing in the feces for months after diarrhea subsides.
 Because feline Coronavirus survives in the environment for several weeks after recovery, the potential to transmit the virus directly is high.
 Coronavirus is spread through litter pans, grooming, toys and humans moving from area to area.

-Coronavirus routinely mutates and changes.
+Coronavirus in cats routinely mutates and changes.
 Most are not an issue but when the mutation changes to FIP virulent-type Corona, it attacks the white blood cells (WBCs) and macrophages of the immune system.
 Inside these cells, the virus travels through the blood stream, moving FIP out of the gut.
 The infected viral cell attaches to vessel walls or organs while the virus replicates in the WBCs and ruptures, releasing thousands of viruses.
 This release of virus and rupture of cells causes inflammation and vasculitis.

 - Vasculitis causes fluid leakage and is responsible for fluid buildup in body cavities known as the effusive form.
 Symptoms of this form include weight loss, fever, loss of appetite, lethargy, swelling of the abdomen and diarrhea.
 Most cats with the effusive form die within two months of showing symptoms.